 Thanks to Clint, Jonny, and Tara for all their help.
 Mission accomplished.

-There will be a Phase III of this project, and it’ll involve pulling another CAT6 cable upstairs to the other range extender.
-We also want to replace all the wireless equipment with hardware that supports newest WiFi spec: AX (also called WiFi 6).
+There will be Phase III of this project, and it’ll involve pulling another CAT6 cable upstairs to the other range extender.
+We also want to replace all the wireless equipment with hardware that supports the newest WiFi spec: AX (also called WiFi 6).

 We’re part of Covington Electric Cooperative, and they formed Buzz Broadband, a rural broadband company, that aims to bring 2Gbps fiber to our area sometime in 2024.
 I want to be ready.